 On the Grassland, over 250 acres of the tallest, thickest Iowa Grassland

 you will ever see provides cover and nesting for pheasant, quail, wild turkey, ducks, and deer.
-The Grassland includes many food plots, and eight ponds
+The Grassland includes many food plots, eight ponds

 , and Brush Creek

-provide plenty of fresh water for the many species of wild game that live and reproduce on the property.
+that provide plenty of fresh water for the many species of wild game that live and reproduce on the property.
 Prairie grasses, including Big Bluestem, Little Bluestem, Switch Grass, and Wildflowers, provide cover, insects, and seed during the nesting season.
 Each year, a minimum of 500 pheasants are released onto the Grassland to reproduce and replenish the birds which are harvested by hunters.

 Wild turkeys roost in approximately 200 acres of timber which line the Grassland to the east.
 It is not unusual to see flocks of wild turkey running across a road or taking flight out of a Grassland food plot.
 The timber also provides refuge for coveys of Northern Bobwhite Quail that make Brush Dale their home.

 In 2005, 40 acres of land adjacent to the northern Grassland was purchased and rehabilitated into a wetland

 , further diversifying Brush Dale's habitat, wild game and hunting landscape.
 Eight terraced ponds were constructed and planted with marsh plants including Cattail, lilly pads, and Wheat Grass.
 A new, large pond was created adjacent to the Wetlands.
 This pond, since named the "Wood Duck Pond," often has as many as a hundred ducks on it.

 , which runs the length of the property from north to south, adds to the diversity of Brush Dale with approximately 50 acres of reforested creek bottom